phenogit/phenogit.github.io/kit-korner-notes.markdown

                             4) Bid RKC for any suit Other non-jumps are sign offs
                 Jumps below game are natural slam tries
+            3H: 4 card support, shortness somewhere, non-minimum
+            3S: 4 card support, shortness somewhere, minimum
+        2C: 100% game forcing.
+With a 4 card major and longer clubs partner may choose to respond either 1M or 2C
+            2D: 5+d, expected to rebid 2D even if you have a major
+            2H: 4h, deny 5+d, with both majors partner would expect you to bid 2H
+            2S: 4s, deny 5+d, deny 4h
+            2N: Bypass a major is allowed
         2N: Natural invite
             3C: Natural, both minors, non-forcing
             3D: Natural, non-forcing
             3H: Shortness
             3S: Shortness
+        3C: 4+d, 5+c, non-invitational

     1H: 5+ card suit, 11-15
         1S